privacybydesign/irma-demos/README.md

 This project is the combination of all demos hosted on https://privacybydesign.foundation/demo/.

+## Preliminaries
+Make sure you have an [IRMA server] (https://github.com/privacybydesign/irmago running.

 ### Install
 * Run `composer install`
 * Run `yarn install`
 * Set IRMA server URL and API token of the IRMA server of your choice in `config.php`.
 * Follow the instructions in `data`.
 * Run ./build_artifacts.sh

+### Install all the demos with Docker (Locally)
+Alternatively, you can run the demos with Docker.
+* Build the image with `docker build -t <irma-demos-image> .`.
+Docker will run the necessary scripts to build the necessary node packages and sets up a php server on port 8080.
+* You need a Yivi server to be running on 8088.
+* You can run the docker image you previously built with `docker run -d --network="host" <irma-demos-image>`.
+The --network flag will make it possible to communicate with the locally running Yivi server.

 ### Adding a new demo
 Example when adding a demo called new-demo: